Sexual Incidents in Adults Social Care; Evidence Review Briefing

 - Review risk assessment processes and their use, in order that they include the mix of people in care settings, not just the individual

-- Introduce a clearer safeguarding process for perpetrators of abuse, in addition to the safeguarding process for the victim
+- Introduce a clearer safeguarding process for perpetrators of abuse, in addition to the safeguarding process for people who have experienced abuse

 - Ensure that allegations of past abuse by staff are not lost in database changes